jeremychone/rust-devai/README.md

 (Updated in version `0.1.1` - migration from `0.1.0` implemented on `devai run` and `devai init`)

 - `.devai/` - The root folder of devai
-    - `custom/` - Where the user custom agents and templates.
+    - `custom/` - Where user custom agents and templates are stored.
 These will take precedence over the `.devai/default/...` matching files.
         - `command-agent/` - The custom agents.
         - `new-template/` - Template(s) used to create new agents, e.g., `devai new my-new-cool-agent`
             - `command-agent/` - The folder containing the custom templates for command agents.